 Some highlights of my 8-year tour of duty in Redlands CA:

 - Following Penn State’s lead, I convinced Jack Dangermond to establish a program of Massive Open Online Courses (MOOCs) that attracted more than 200,000 students between 2014-2019.

 - Following Jack’s announcement of Esri’s participation in President Obama’s ConnectED initiative, I help our team secure corporate support for a sustained program of curriculum development, teacher professional development, and mentoring.
 The ConnectED initiative led to the ArcGIS for Schools Bundle, which is now available free to public, private, and home schools and school clubs worldwide.

 - I oversaw my team’s expansion from eight employees in 2011 to fifteen in 2019.
 A priority for that growth was to add technical depth by recruiting what Esri calls “solution engineers.”
 That change greatly increased the team’s value to users.

-- Visiting and sharing thoughts with educators at higher education institutions.
+- I visited and sharing thoughts with educators at about 100 higher education institutions.

-That third item involves a fair bit of travel.
-The thumbnail at left is linked to a “story map” of one of my business trips.
+That fourth item involved a fair bit of travel.
+The thumbnail at left is linked to a StoryMap of one of my business trips.
 From September 20 through October 2, 2013 I met with representatives of seven leading Australian universities and one TAFE (comparable to the American community college system).
 A representative of Esri Australia accompanied me at each stop.
 I also met with Esri Australia staff at their headquarters in Brisbane to discuss education strategy.